arnav-s/metl-sim/rosetta_protocol_metlv2/README.md

 - Changes to current All Atom Relax Protocol
   - `flags_relax_v1` - Starting FastRelax Protocol (Cartesian Minimization)
   - `flags_relax_v3` - Switch mutation scheme so all residues are repacked, not only the residue that was mutated.
+Add in flag to disable design.
 Add flag to stop ignorning weight from xml script, from `ref2015` weights to `beta_nov16_cart`.
 - Side Experiments on Parameter behavior
   - `flags_default_max_cycles` -  Confirm behavior controls in some behavior related to the number of minimization steps.